politbuero-kampagnen/BlueskyGuide/README.md

 - [Bluesky.ms](https://bluesky.ms) - A directory of people around the Microsoft community on Bluesky including Microsoft FTEs, MVPs, and others by [Merill](https://bsky.app/profile/merill.net)

 ---------
+Disclaimer:  I am not associated with any of these tools, posts, or sites and use of them is at your own risk.
+Be sure to follow good security practicies with your account credentials and app passwords (until we get OAUTH!).   **Please enable MFA on your Bluesky account which you can find in settings.**

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>